sameerprasadkoppolu/portfolio/_portfolio/portfolio-7.md

 ![image](https://github.com/sameerprasadkoppolu/portfolio/assets/40263744/52e2aaab-e41a-49bc-9ba4-9a23fefad77b)

-**NOTE:** The ROUGE scores reported during training and evaluation are scaled by a factor of 100.
+**NOTE:** The ROUGE scores reported during training and evaluation are scaled by a factor of 100 for a percentage represntation.
 By default, the ROUGE scores obtained from the 'evaluate' library are all < 1, which is why the ROUGE scores on the test set are all less than 1.
 (i.e. a ROUGE-LSum score of 0.3782 is the same as 37.82)